Ninoy Aquino International Airport: Terminal 2

-The French government funded a study that led to the terminal's construction and submitted the review to the Philippine government in 1990.
-In 1991, the French government provided a 30-million-franc soft loan to the Philippine government to fund the detailed architectural and engineering design.
-ADP finished the design in 1992.
-The Japanese government followed suit in 1994, providing an soft loan to the Philippine government to finance 75% of the construction costs and the entirety of the supervision costs.
-The construction of the terminal officially began on December 11, 1995, and the Philippine government took over the completed terminal on December 28, 1998.
-The terminal became fully operational in 1999.

 In August 2014, authorities announced a plan to expand Terminal 2, incorporating a structure to interconnect Terminals 1 and 2.
 In order to do so, the plan called for demolishing the adjacent unused Philippine Village Hotel complex and relocating a fuel depot, as well as the international cargo complex.
 Rehabilitation of the terminal began in September 2018, and by February 16, 2021, the partially expanded Terminal 2 was inaugurated, adding 2800 m2 to the terminal area.
 However, Terminal 2 has not been interconnected with Terminal 1 yet, nor have the adjacent complexes been demolished.
 In 2024, the New NAIA Infrastructure Corporation (NNIC) announced that it will interconnect the two terminals after demolishing the hotel and relocating the fuel farm and the cargo terminal as part of its rehabilitation plan.
 This plan will increase the terminal's capacity by about 23 million passengers.

 From 1999 to 2023, flag carrier Philippine Airlines and its domestic subsidiary PAL Express exclusively used Terminal 2.
 It facilitated both domestic and international flights for these airlines, notwithstanding the operation of select PAL Express flights from Terminal 3 from 2012 to 2018.
 On June 16, 2023, PAL moved its international flights to Terminal 1, leaving its domestic flights at Terminal 2.
 This allowed the entry of low-cost carriers and former Terminal 4 users Philippines AirAsia and Royal Air Philippines on July 1, thereby converting T2 to exclusively serve domestic flights.